top of page

 19th dynasty

-woman holds a stick or staff in her left hand.
-She wears an amulet on a long string around her neck.
+The drawing shows a naked rider, possibly a woman, riding a stallion to the right.
+The ground line slopes upwards.
+The horse has a short, upright mane and is bridled.
+The woman is holding a stick or staff in her left hand.
+She wears an amulet on a long cord around her neck.

 CambridgeBartlow20May_008-7.jpg